Seasonal Guide

 6. Wash all fabric that was exposed.
 Curtains, bedding, and throw pillows absorb smoke particles.
 Wash them in warm water.

 7. Check your air purifier filter.
-If it looks dark gray or brown, replace it even if it is not at the normal interval.
-A saturated carbon filter will still smell smoky even when running.
+If it looks dark gray or brown, replace it even if it is not due.
+A loaded carbon filter will still smell smoky when running.

 Monitoring Tools Worth Having